-Wayne Brothers Geotechnical Solutions group designed and installed a temporary earth retention system for the Cama Street Mixed-Use development.
+Wayne Brothers Geostructural Solutions group designed and installed a temporary earth retention system for the Cama Street Mixed-Use development.
 We also provided Civil & Infrastructure services on this project.

 The temporary earth retention system selected was a soldier pile & lagging wall.
 The purpose of this earth retention system was to permit safe foundation excavations adjacent to existing structures and access roadways around the project site.
 The need for these services was recognized while foundation excavations were beginning on site.
 We responded to our clients needs by providing design submittals and arriving on site within one week.
 Approximately 250 linear feet of wall was installed on this project.